whattablackhole/german_dictionary/README.md

 ### 2. Get an OpenRouter API Key

-The application uses OpenRouter AI to analyze words, generate sentences, create stories, and verify translations.
+The application uses OpenRouter AI to analyze words, generate sentences, create stories, verify translations, and provide diary feedback.
 You need an API key:

 1. Go to [openrouter.ai/keys](https://openrouter.ai/keys)
 2. Sign up or log in